Quotes & Anecdotes:

 Jazz critic Leonard Feather:

-Source: 'The Guitar in Jazz' by Leonard Feather in: 'The Guitar in Jazz: an anthology' / edited by James Sallis, 1996.
+Source: 'The Guitar in Jazz' by Leonard Feather in: 'The Guitar in Jazz:

 "No commentary on the Basie Band would be complete without a mention of Freddie Green, the gentle hero who has played perhaps eight bars of solos in the aggregate during 38 years with Basie.
 No, that is not a typographical error.
 Rhythm guitar is a special art, one that calls for self-effacement while rendering oneself totally indispensible.
 I notice Freddie particularly on "Freckle Face" but there is no place on the recording where he would not be conspicuous by his absence."